-As part of my business, I also manage a blog for a client.
-To create new content for this blog, I often have to research events using websites and social media.
-A big waste of my time occurs when an event listing contains no information about whether there is an entrance price for the event.
+As part of our business, we also manage blogs for clients.
+To create new content for these blogs, we often have to research events using websites and social media.
+A big waste of time occurs when an event listing contains no information about whether there is an entrance price for the event.

-When I need to find out whether or not there is an entrance fee, and if so, how much it costs, I usually have to contact the event organizers or the exhibition hosts.
-If I am doing my research during normal business hours, I can typically call them.
-If I am researching outside of normal business hours, I have to send an email, or message them on their Facebook page.
+When we need to find out whether or not there is an entrance fee, and if so, how much it costs, we usually have to contact the event organizers or the exhibition hosts.
+If we are doing research during normal business hours, we can typically call them.
+If we’re researching outside of normal business hours, we have to send an email, or message them on their Facebook page.

-Either way, it takes time for me to contact them.
-On their end, the person answering the phone or responding to emails has to take the time to reply with the information I need.
-Continue reading
+Either way, it takes time for us to contact them.
+On their end, the person answering the phone or responding to emails has to take the time to reply with the information we need.
+Continue reading →

 Nowadays, instead of pictures being worth 1000 words, social media has come to rely on pictures having space for at least a handful of words.

 I’ve seen a lot of discussions lately on use of images to catch the eyes of people scrolling by on Facebook or Twitter.
 Many of those discussions also warn about the danger of scooping images off the internet and using them in your own posts.
 Ask my friend about that danger.
 He had to pay a sizable sum to Getty Images because he made that blunder last year.
 Now, he himself takes many of the photos he uses for his business.

 There are many sites where you can access free images, but I’m not here to talk about those.
 One of the problems I’ve noticed with those sites is that you start to see the same image in posts by dozens of other people.
 Continue reading →